Neymar suffers injury scare in French Cup win

 Missed the match?
 Catch-up via beIN SPORTS CONNECT

-PSG's 9-0 thrashing of Guingamp on Sunday (AEDT) was soured by midfielder Marco Verratti suffering a sprained left ankle, and Neymar sustained a problem in its latest success.
+PSG's 9-0 thrashing of Guingamp on Sunday (NZDT) was soured by midfielder Marco Verratti suffering a sprained left ankle, and Neymar sustained a problem in its latest success.

 The Brazil forward received treatment for an issue seemingly sustained after a challenge from Strasbourg midfielder Moataz Zemzemi and, though Neymar returned to the pitch, he withdrew himself in the 62nd minute and was consoled as he made his way down the tunnel.